DannyuNDos/Korean-Support-for-SynthV/README.md

 This script doesn't actually add Korean as a new language, but merely emulates Korean by using Mandarin, English, Japanese, and Cantonese phonemes.

 You must input Hangul for the Korean phonemes, not the usual Korean text.
 For example, if you intend to input `갑니다`, input `감니다` instead.

+This script is guaranteed to work only under the standalone version of SynthV.
+Under the plugin version of SynthV, this script may suffer compatibility issues.